ASOS (LON:ASC) Stock Price Up 18.4% – Time to Buy?

 Analyst Upgrades and Downgrades

-Separately, Shore Capital upgraded shares of ASOS to a “buy” rating in a research note on Friday.
-One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and three have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the company currently has an average rating of “Hold” and an average price target of GBX 391 ($5.05).
+Separately, Shore Capital raised ASOS to a “buy” rating in a report on Friday.
+One investment analyst has rated the stock with a sell rating, two have issued a hold rating and three have given a buy rating to the company.
+Based on data from MarketBeat.com, the stock presently has an average rating of “Hold” and an average target price of GBX 391 ($5.05).

 About ASOS